trankenny4/personalWebsite/README.md

 In my 'random.js' file, event listeners to register for a user click have been implemented.
 The buttons are the conditionals in the asynchronous getRandomUser function, determining whether to perform a browser request or Express server request.
 If a browser request is selected, Document Object Model (DOM) manipulation is used to append the innerHTML into the table of employees.
 If a server request is selected, the 'app.get' asynchronous function in my 'index.mjs' file will target the ID of the requested button, await a response, and fetch the data with the Fetch API.

-Error handling haas also been implemented should a response not be received from the server.
+Error handling has also been implemented should a response not be received from the server.